beanumber/etl/README.md

 cars <- etl("mtcars")
 ```

     ## Not a valid src.
-Creating a src_sqlite for you at /tmp/RtmpXbCsO3/file69824c4ca498.sqlite3
+Creating a src_sqlite for you at:

+    ## /tmp/RtmpfBYicI/file60d27783e4d0.sqlite3

 ``` r
 class(cars)